BarKetPlace/dres/README.md

 We therefore chose to license this project under GNU GENERAL PUBLIC LICENSE Version 3.

 ## Authors
-Antoine Honoré

-Work done while collaborating with Eric Herlenius at Karolinska Institutet
+Antoine Honoré.
+Work done while working in Eric Herlenius research group at Karolinska Institutet

 ## Content
 There are three sets of scripts for different pipeline operation